netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/dnsaddrec_module.rst

       The address record type.
 The type can take 3 values:

-      ADNS -  If this is specified, all of the authoritative address records will be displayed.
+      \ :literal:`ADNS`\  -  If this is specified, all of the authoritative address records will be displayed.

-      PROXY - If this is specified, all of the proxy address records will be displayed.
+      \ :literal:`PROXY`\  - If this is specified, all of the proxy address records will be displayed.

-      ALL  -  If this is specified, all of the address records will be displayed.
+      \ :literal:`ALL`\   -  If this is specified, all of the address records will be displayed.

       .. rst-class:: ansible-option-line